The Blackening: Recording

 A November 2005 demo contained thirteen songs, which included rough versions of "Aesthetics of Hate" and "Halo".
 "Aesthetics of Hate" contained what Flynn described as a "totally fucking lame "Angel of Death" rip off.
 I hated it every time we played it so I was glad to see that part go!"
 In mid August 2006, Machine Head announced that the title of their sixth studio effort would be The Blackening.
 Flynn and drummer Dave McClain spent August 18 and 19 jamming together, fine tuning songs chosen for the album and performing pre-production.
 Phil Demmel resumed lead guitar duties and Adam Duce returned as bassist.

 Machine Head entered Sharkbite Studios in Oakland, California on August 21 to begin recording The Blackening, with Flynn assuming production duties for the second time.
 From twenty six written songs, the selection was whittled down to eight.
 McClain completed the drum tracks to six of the eight tracks on August 25, followed by the remaining two the next day.
 Tracking concluded on November 16, 2006.

 The band was surprised at the length of "A Farewell to Arms" and "Clenching the Fists of Dissent" running over ten minutes, and wondered if their fans would "be able to get their heads around" what the band was doing.
 Record company Roadrunner Records hesitated the band's decision to open the album with a ten and a half minute song ("Clenching the Fists of Dissent"), and asked the band questions similar to "Are you sure you don't want to get into something a little more direct?"
 The band disregarded the comment and believed the song set the tone musically for the remainder of the album.
+Flynn claimed the band initially didn't notice the songs were that long, and after timing them and being surprised by the duration; the band briefly trimmed down the songs up to 5 minutes, but ultimately decided against it, and Flynn called the trimmed down versions "going on a rollercoaster, and you just took out all the loop-de-loops."